The University assesses a number of administrative charges to students, which include:

-Information Technology Charge – The purpose of the information technology charge is to enhance certain technology services provided to students as well as to provide training and support to students in the use of new technology.
+Information Technology Charge – The purpose of the information technology charge is to enhance certain technological services provided to students as well as to provide training and support to students in the use of new technologies.

 Transcripts and Diploma Charge – The University assesses a transcripts and diploma charge to all students.
-This entitles currently enrolled students to order transcripts free of charge and covers the costs of producing diplomas and some of the costs associated with the Convocation ceremony.
-Students who attend the Convocation may be responsible for some additional costs.
+This entitles currently enrolled students to order transcripts free of charge and covers the costs of producing diplomas and some of the costs associated with convocation ceremonies.
+Students who attend their convocation may be responsible for some additional costs.
 A fee per official transcript is applicable if you have not been registered at McGill in the last 12 months.
-Please see www.mcgill.ca/students/records/transcripts for further information.
+Please see mcgill.ca/student-records/transcripts for further information.

 Copyright Fee – All students in courses and programs are charged a copyright compliance fee.
 This fee covers the cost of using material protected by copyright.
 It is levied to comply with all Quebec and Canadian copyright laws.

 General Administrative Charge – This fee originated from increases in ancillary fees that were allowed by the Quebec Government.
 The University complies with the Quebec government's regulation on administrative fee increases by applying the same indexation factor that the government applies to tuition to this charge.
 A portion of the amount continues to be directed to Athletics (except in the School of Continuing Studies).

 For further information about administrative charges, see mcgill.ca/student-accounts/tuition-fees/non-tuition-charges/society-services-and-administrative-fees.